dllggyx/PrivSocial/README.md

 ```
 python ./experiment/rgb_DCTencrypt.py
 ```
-You can modify the configuration information by editing the `config.ini` file.
+You can modify the configuration information by editing the `./experiment/config.ini` file.

 ## Priv-raster